gisfromscratch/boosttryouts/README.md

 # boosttryouts
-Getting hand dirty with the boost libraries
+Getting hands dirty with the boost libraries